DavidVasilev1/Nighthawk-guessr/lesson.md

 # Big Idea 3 (Data Structures including List, Dictionaries, 2D arrays and Iteration)

 ## Leaderboard Database (Kaiden and Navan)
+- The details related to the leaderboard database will be here.

 ## JWT (Nikhil)